AlanFoster/os_concepts/readme.md

 - The easiest way to see specific calling conventions between the `caller` and `callee` is with [godbolt](https://godbolt.org/), in conjunction with reading [Calling convention](https://en.wikipedia.org/wiki/Calling_convention)
 - Useful commands: dumping stack `x/100w $esp+4`,`info registers`, `info frame`
 - You can use `si` to step from C extern calls directly into the assembly instructions
+- Easily compile and run in gdb `gcc -g foo.c && gdb -ex run ./a.out`

 ## Resources